JTaisey389/reading-notes201.md/Read14B.md

 ### What Google Learned From Its Quest to build The Perfect Team

 - We are living through a golden age of understanding personal productivity.
-People pick apart the small choices that all of us make, descisions that most of us don't notice, and figure out why some people are more effective than everone else.
+People pick apart the small choices that all of us make, decisions that most of us don't notice, and figure out why some people are more effective than everyone else.

 - Google has become focused on building the perfect team.
 The tech giant has spent untold millions of dollars measuring nearly every aspect of its employees' lives.
-Google's people operations decpartment has scrutinized everything from how frequently particular people eat together.
+Google's people operations department has scrutinized everything from how frequently particular people eat together.

-- Productive employees tend to build larger networks by rotatin dinning companions to which traits the best managers share.
-What Google realised is that the best teams meant combining the best people.
-With this idea they embraces the coventional wisdonm that putting introverts together was sucesfull.
+- Productive employees tend to build larger networks by rotating dinning companions to which traits the best managers share.
+What Google realized is that the best teams meant combining the best people.
+With this idea they embraces the conventional wisdom that putting introverts together was successful.

-- Project Aristotle was launched by Google as an intiative to stude hundreds of Google's teams to figure out why some soared and some stumbled.
-Despite the effort to arrange the Data it was almost impossible to find patterns or any evidence that a compostition of a team made a difference.
+- Project Aristotle was launched by Google as an initiative to study hundreds of Google's teams to figure out why some soared and some stumbled.
+Despite the effort to arrange the Data it was almost impossible to find patterns or any evidence that a composition of a team made a difference.

-- As Project Aristotle reasearch began looking through the data they had colected, they looked for norms.
-For instances when team memebers described a particular behavior as an unwritten rule.
-What they discovered after a year of reasearch is that influencing group norms were the keys to improve Google's teams.
+- As Project Aristotle research began looking through the data they had collected, they looked for norms.
+For instances when team members described a particular behavior as an unwritten rule.
+What they discovered after a year of research is that influencing group norms were the keys to improve Google's teams.

 - What was discovered is that the free-flowing team encourages equal speak amongst the group.
-This group though it was less efficiant than the serious minded team, the free-flowing teams sum will be greater than it's parts.
-Within psychology, reasearchers sometimes refer to trais like conversational turn-taking and average social sensitivity.
+This group though it was less efficient than the serious minded team, the free-flowing teams sum will be greater than its parts.
+Within psychology, researchers sometimes refer to traits like conversational turn-taking and average social sensitivity.

+- Psychological safety is a "sense of confidence that the team will not embarrass, or reject or punish someone for speaking up".
+With psychological safety people felt that taking a risk was worth the reward and the group was in a safe space.
+There were situations where some teams left individuals exhausted and others gained boughs of energy.

+- What project Aristotle discovered is that other behaviors seemed important as well, like making sure teams had clear goals and creating a culture of dependability.
+The research team had finally discovered what norms were most critical, and they had to find a way to make communication and empathy.

+- One discovery a member of one of the teams has is that if they couldn't be open and honest at work, then they really were not living.
+What the project has taught people within Google is that **no one want to put on a "work face" when they get to the office.**

+- Technology is not just one of the fastest growing parts of our economy; it is increasingly the world's dominant commercial culture.
+What Google has done is demonstrate the usefulness of imperfection, and to create psychological safety faster.

+- **What the project brought to attention is a reminder that when companies try to optimize everything, it's sometimes easy to forget that success is often built on experiences.
+One of the team members of the project recalled a situation with a former team "I was in a meeting where I made a mistake".
+The team member sent out a note afterward explaining how she was going to remedy the problem.
+She received an email response back from a team member that said "Ouch".
+It was like a punch to the gut, and she was already upset about making this mistake, and this played into her insecurities.**

 ### Table of Contents